OGGM/oggm/docs/practicalities.rst

 The installation procedure explained in :ref:`installing.oggm` should also work in cluster environments.
 If you don't have admin rights, installing with conda in your ``$HOME`` probably is the easiest option.
-Once OGGM is installed, you can use your scripts (like the ones provided in :ref:`run-set-up`).
+Once OGGM is installed, you can use your scripts (like the ones provided in the :ref:`tutorials`).
 But you probably want to check if the tests pass and our `Data storage`_ section below first!